jkdubr/Mapito/README.md

 # Mapito

 Mapito is opensource project for editing and sharing spatial data.
 It is map manager, which create new map portal with any WMS layers in a few seconds.
-Mapito is made available under a BSD-license.
+Mapito is made available under a MIT-license.

+Contact information: Jakub Dubrovsky (jkdubr@hotmail.com)

 ## Getting Mapito